pingcap/tidb/tests/integrationtest/README.md

 ## How it works

-integrationTest will read test case in `t/*.test`, and execute them in TiDB server with `s/*.json` stat, and compare integration result in `r/*.result`.
+IntegrationTest will read test case in `t/*.test`, and execute them in TiDB server with `s/*.json` stat, and compare integration result in `r/*.result`.

 For convenience, we can generate new `*.result` and `*.json` from execute by use `-r` parameter for `run-tests.sh`